Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

 Is HVAC a Difficult Job?

-You can't fully escape stress when on the job.
-HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Any job can be stressful.
+HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
 The proper experience and tools can help address any concerns.
-Additionally, paid training and a stable workload help both installers and technicians avoid some of the most common reasons for work-related stress.
+Additionally, paid training and a consistent schedule help people in the HVAC industry fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Moving heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
 Getting to specialized types of equipment can be tiring.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 Is HVAC a Recession-Proof Job?

-While a recession can affect any industry, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be needed, , which means apprentices and master technicians alike can often find work across the country.
+While a recession can affect any industry, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
+Repairs and installation are always necessary, meaning HVAC professionals can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, technicians and installers will become even more important.
-The newest models of heating and cooling systems use less energy or generate it from renewable sources including solar and wind.
-Greener HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+Newer models of heating and cooling systems consume less energy or generate it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of industry training.
-Other, more specific (and higher paying) HVAC careers require additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
+Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

 Earn certifications by taking classes at a community college or trade school.
-How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
-Your employer might also require NATE certification.
-Standing for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to maximize your capabilities.
+How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
+An employer may also require NATE certification.
+Standing for North American Technician Excellence, this influential accreditation further develops your technical knowledge to help you better serve customers.

 While some aspects of the job can be learned on your own, professional development means blending classroom programs with on-site training.
 At the same time, HVAC careers don't involve complex math.
-While a little math is needed, the majority of an HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.
+While a little math is needed, the majority of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.

-As stated previously, every now and then the job will have to be done in severe weather as well as in difficult-to-reach places.
+Like we mentioned earlier, you should be comfortable working outdoors in extreme weather as well as in dirty or cramped spaces.
 For roles assisting customers, strong customer service skills are always welcome.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

 With the constant growth in HVAC careers, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.
+Top earners make between $56,600 and $68,000.
+However, your salary may be dependent on the area's average wages and its cost of living.
+Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.

 • HVAC manager, $72,515 average salary